SableRaf/Patreon-Supporter-Fetcher/README.md

 1. A Node.js script that fetches your Patreon members and their details.
 2. A website that displays the members' names in a banner format.

-This project is inspired by the deprecated https://github.com/AssistantApps/Patreon-Banner
+This project is inspired by the deprecated [patreon-banner](https://github.com/AssistantApps/Patreon-Banner) project by [Kurt Lourens](https://github.com/Khaoz-Topsy).

-Unlike `patreon-banner`, this project doesn't use OAuth2.0 but downloads the members' data directly from the Patreon API using a personal access token.
+Unlike [patreon-banner](https://github.com/AssistantApps/Patreon-Banner), this project doesn't use OAuth2.0 but downloads the members' data directly from the Patreon API using a personal access token.
 You will need to create a new application in your Patreon account and get an access token.

 ## Setup Instructions